Dr. Mari Swingle

 (Retired) Paul G. Swingle, Ph.D., F.C.P.A (Fellow of the Canadian Psychological Association), R.Psych., Senior Fellow BCIA, B.C.N., B.C.B.

 Dr. Swingle can be considered one of the founding fathers of Clinical Psychoneurophysiology, one of a select few, directly responsible for bringing Neurotherapy out of university labs and clinics to the general populace in the 1980’s.

 His academic positions include, Professor of Psychology at the University of Ottawa from 1972 to 1997, Lecturer in Psychiatry at Harvard Medical School from 1991 to 1998, Associate Attending Psychologist at McLean Hospital (Boston), Head of the Clinical Psychophysiology Service McLean Hospital (Boston).
 Professor Swingle was also Clinical Supervisor at the University of Ottawa from 1987 to 1997 and Chairman of the Faculty of Child Psychology from 1972 to 1977.
 Dr. Swingle is a Registered Psychologist in British Columbia and is Board Certified in Biofeedback and Neurotherapy.
 He is actively involved in research and practice.
 His numerous publications including nine books and numerous peer reviewed journal publications.
 Some of which can be accessed here.

-Our highly trained neurotechnician staff is skilled in healing facilitation techniques including therapeutic touch, energy psychology and cranial sacral therapy.
+Our highly trained Neuro-Technician staff are skilled in administering neurofeedback and biofeedback protocols.
+Their complimentary skills include healing facilitation techniques, therapeutic touch, energy psychology and cranial sacral therapy.
 Their training background ranges from nursing to physiotherapy to traditional Chinese medicine.
 Ongoing training in supportive and facilitating healing techniques is an integral part of our clinical staff development program.